Hidden agenda behind 130th Constitution Amendment Bill, no logic for its introduction: J'khand CM

 Jharkhand contributes to the development of the country, but receives the "Centre's apathy in return", he said.

+"The coal and minerals from Jharkhand illuminate metropolises like Delhi and Mumbai, but tribals here are in in pathetic condition," he said.

+Soren said his state was “paying a huge price for the development of the country and its billionaires”, as Jharkhand “fell victim to the Centre's conspiracy”.

-Soren also said that he was skeptical about the Centre conferring posthumous Bharat Ratna on JMM founder Shibu Soren, who died on August 6.
-PTI NAM RBT
+He also said that he was skeptical about the Centre conferring posthumous Bharat Ratna on JMM founder Shibu Soren, who died on August 4 at the age of 81.

+"The assembly here passed a unanimous resolution for conferring Bharat Ratna on Shibu Soren and to send the proposal to the Centre... but they never do what they preach," he said.

+"I am skeptical whether they will bestow the highest civilian award on Shibu Soren, seeing the manner in which they treat those who do good work," Soren said, citing the example of Ladakh-based climate activist Sonam Wangchuk, for whom people were demanding a padma award, but had to “face the wrath and his Himalayan institute is being bulldozed”.